-(g) Provide appropriate supervision to ensure community safety.
+(g) Provide appropriate supervision to ensure community safety

-(6) Be physically and mentally able to perform the duties of foster care;
+(5) Be physically and mentally able to perform the duties of foster care

-(a) OYA may require a medical statement from a physician verifying that the applicant or any member of the household is physically capable of supervising and caring for youth offenders.
+(a) The OYA may require a medical statement from a physician verifying that the applicant or any member of the household is physically capable of supervising and caring for youth offenders.

-(b) OYA may require the applicant to consent to the release of psychological, medical or physical, drug and alcohol, or other reports and evaluations to OYA for the consideration of the applicant's ability to supervise and care for youth offenders
+(b) The OYA may require the applicant to consent to the release of psychological, medical or physical, drug and alcohol, or other reports and evaluations to the OYA for the consideration of the applicant's ability to supervise and care for youth offenders

-(c) In the case of alcohol or substance abuse, the applicant must be able to provide evidence that the applicant has been substancefree and sober for at least two years prior to making application for certification.
+(c) In the case of alcohol or substance abuse, the applicant must be able to provide evidence that he or she has been substance-free and sober for at least two years prior to making application for certification.

-(7) Be free from a professional or personal conflict of interest and unrelated by blood or marriage to youth offenders placed in their home.
-If the applicant is an OYA staff or works in a professional capacity which may contribute to a conflict of interest, the application and home study must be approved by the OYA Community Services Assistant Director, or designee; and
+(6) Be free from a professional or personal conflict of interest.
+If the applicant is an OYA staff or works in a professional capacity which may contribute to a conflict of interest, the application and supporting study must be approved by the OYA Assistant Director, Community Services, or designee.

-(8) Not have any documented incidents of abuse or neglect that resulted in a founded disposition by the Department of Human Services (DHS).
-OYA will conduct OR-Kids, checks at the time of certification and re-certification, at the time a foster home certified by another agency wishes to serve OYA youth offenders, and when OYA deems it necessary for the safety of youth offenders in the home.
-Stat.
-Auth.: ORS 420A.025
+7) Not have any documented incidents of abuse or neglect that resulted in a founded disposition by DHS.
+The OYA will conduct DHS Child Abuse Registry checks at the time of certification and re-certification, at the time a foster home certified by another agency wishes to serve OYA youth offenders, and when the OYA deems it necessary for the safety of youth offenders in the home.